 "Everything has many sides.
-Even with an idea like the absence of fear, there is always another interpretation.
+Even an idea like the absence of fear can be interpreted in more than one way.
 For example, 'If nothing died, then there would no longer be fear.'"

 He stared directly at Makiko as he spoke.